ravenac95/virtstrap/docs/plugins.rst

 This quickstart guide goes through the creation of a hook.
 Eventually this will contain information on creating new commands.

-A quick note about virtstrap's structure
+A Quick Note About virtstrap's Structure
 ----------------------------------------

 In order to understand plugins, you have to understand a bit about how